 Can You Get a Credit Card With No Deposit?

-If you’re new to credit, or just looking for your next credit card, the number of options out there can be overwhelming.
-In general, credit cards fall into two categories – secured and unsecured.
+If you’re new to credit or looking for your next card, the number of choices can feel overwhelming.
+Most credit cards fall into two main categories: secured and unsecured.

 Most credit cards are unsecured, which means they don’t require a security deposit.
 Applicants are evaluated based on factors like credit history and income, so they can be harder to qualify for than secured credit cards – especially if you’re new to credit cards.